erikabarcott/profitbricks-sdk-groovy/Readme.md

 This guide will show you how to programmatically perform common management tasks using the [Groovy SDK](https://github.com/profitbricks/profitbricks-sdk-groovy) for the ProfitBricks Cloud API.

-Apache Groovy is an object-oriented programming language for the Java platform, it is dynamically compiled to Java virtual machine (JVM) bytecode, and interoperates with other Java code and libraries.
+Apache Groovy is an object-oriented programming language for the Java platform.
+Groovy is dynamically compiled to Java virtual machine (JVM) bytecode, and interoperates with other Java code and libraries.

 ## Getting Started

 ### Basic Objective

-There is basically just one pattern: Create an entity and then invoke one of the CRUD methods on it:
+There is essentially only one pattern: Create an entity, then invoke one of the CRUD methods on it:

-- `create()` - to effectively send a resource creation REST request over the wire
+- `create()`: Effectively send a resource creation REST request.
-- `read()` - to fetch an existing REST resource by its UUID
+- `read()`: Fetch an existing REST resource by its UUID.
-- `update()` - to send an update to an existing REST resource
+- `update()`: Send an update to an existing REST resource.
-- `delete()` - to delete an existing resource
+- `delete()`: Delete an existing resource.
-- `all` - this property implements a *list* operation to fetch UUIDs of existing REST resources
+- `all`: This property implements a *list* operation to fetch UUIDs of existing REST resources.

-An entity must be sufficiently filled for the associated REST request to succeed.
+An entity must be sufficiently filled in order for the associated REST request to succeed.
 No extra validation will take place.
-In case of error you would see an exception with the proper cause.
-Take note, that for resources that exist within the context of another resource, that other resource must also be properly instanciated and injected.
+If there is an error, you will see an exception with the cause.
+Note: For resources which exist within the context of another resource, that other resource must also be properly instantiated and injected.

 For example: to successfully operate on a network interface, the entity (`NIC`) must also contain proper `Server` and `LAN` instances.

-No extra modeling was made (e.g. no *parent* links or the like) - the entities just enclose the transported JSON representations.
+No extra modeling was made (e.g. no *parent* links or the like).
+The entities just enclose the transported JSON representations.

-On a successfully delivered REST `POST`, `PUT` or `DELETE` request the Profitbricks API might send a `Location` header instead of the final resulting response to the requested action.
-This SDK will block on such a response and then keeps polling for the final result.
-If a successful result doesn't come in time, an exception will be thrown.
+On a successfully-delivered REST `POST`, `PUT` or `DELETE` request, the Profitbricks API might send a `Location` header instead of the final resulting response to the requested action.
+This SDK will block on such a response, then continue polling for the final result.
+If a successful result does not come in time, an exception will be thrown.

-This decision was made to allow for easy and agile scripting, as the result matters most of the time and such a behaviour would be needed anyways.
-See also below (*open issues*)
+This decision was made to allow for easy and agile scripting, as the result matters most of the time, and such a behavior would be needed anyway.

-For API resources not fitting into the CRUD scheme, an extra command facade is provided.
-This provides functionality like attaching and detaching storage volumes to virtual servers or associating network interfaces with load balancers. (see `com.profitbricks.sdk.Commands` facade)
+For API resources which do not fit into the CRUD scheme, an extra command facade is provided.
+This provides functionality like attaching and detaching storage volumes to virtual servers or associating network interfaces with load balancers.

-This implementation is based on Groovy 2, so it technically runs on any JVM with at least 1.7
+This implementation is based on Groovy 2, so it technically runs on any JVM version 1.7 or higher.

-Before you begin you will need to have [signed-up](https://www.profitbricks.com/signup) for a ProfitBricks account.
-The credentials you setup during sign-up will be used to authenticate against the Cloud API.
+Before you begin you will need to have [signed up](https://www.profitbricks.com/signup) for a ProfitBricks account.
+The credentials you set up during the sign-up process will be used to authenticate against the Cloud API.

 ### Installation

 The official Groovy library is available from the [ProfitBricks GitHub account](https://github.com/profitbricks/profitbricks-sdk-groovy).

-a) build yourself: `./gradlew install`
+a) Build it by hand: `./gradlew install`

-b) just add the proper maven dependency:
+b) Add the proper maven dependency:
-  - either in your pom.xml:
+  - Either in your pom.xml:

         <dependency>
           <groupId>com.profitbricks.sdk/groupId>